Niiro: Practitioners

+Kelso's websiteincludes a tutorial section on his use of Japanese irogane alloys including the niiro patina.

 Effects

 The traditional patination methods have little or no effect on silver and gold elements, allowing for interesting effects.
 Other effects are created by cutting through layers of patination to let underlying surfaces show through partly.

 History

 The method has existed for at least 600 years but if some of the alleged origin timings for shakudo are valid, then, since niiro is intrinsically linked to the production of that patinated alloy, its history may extend over 1200 years.

 The details of the processes and especially the compositions of the materials used to bathe the metals, are passed on within Japanese craft circles, and not widely documented, though some information was written down from the middle of the Edo period, and published more generally, in Japanese, in the early 20th century.

 Attention to niiro and the irogane metals it produces came to the West in the late 19th century, in a period when the metalcrafts of Japan were in decline due to changes in tastes.